For a better experience on Netclues Update Your Browser

 What is the Role of the Back-end Developer?

 A back-end developer is engaged in planning, prototyping, developing, testing, maintaining, and launching a website or application.
-In addition to developing server-side components, a back-end developers other roles include maintaining database structure, developing APIs, optimizing performance, and troubleshooting potential errors.
+In addition to developing server-side components, a back-end developer's other roles include maintaining database structure, developing APIs, optimizing performance, and troubleshooting potential errors.

 Since you are familiar with the definition of what a back-end developer does, let's walk you through the languages, libraries, tools, and more used for back-end development.